-TECNOMATIX - JACK & PSH
+TECNOMATIX - JACK & PSH-VR

 AiQ Synertial's supplies the biggest global names in medical, manufacturing and defense industries.

 “Synertial was able to work with us to provide a motion capture system that can be used to capture actual workers on the production line, not just training simulations in the lab.
 Streaming real-time movement data into Siemens JACK saves Skoda time and money as we no longer require specialists to create JACK animations”.
 Peter Skorik: Former Project Lead at Skoda.

 Siemens Jack (and PSH) is the Digital Factory gold standard

 for Human Factors Engineering (HFE) & ergonomics simulation products; Synertial's exact skeleton extraction and kinematics modelling systems allow the most accurate and seamless motion implementation available for the Jack package.

 AiQ Synertial's motion capture suits are compatible with Siemens JACK and PSH.